Asymptotic initial value representation of the solutions of semi-classical systems presenting smooth codimension one

 since it implies

-where we have used $\pi_{1,N+1}\pi_1=\pi_1 \pi_{1,N+1}\pi_1$.
+where we have used that $\pi_{1,N+1}$ is diagonal (whence $\pi_{1,N+1}\pi_1=\pi_1 \pi_{1,N+1}\pi_1$).
 As a consequence, the second part of~\eqref{riri2} is satisfied.
 This concludes the recursive argument and the proof of the Theorem~\ref{thm:rough_reduc} since the growth properties of the matrices that we have constructed come with the recursive equations. \end{proof}